KujawinskiLaboratory/Autotuner/README.md

 install_github("crmclean/autotuner")
 ```

-Note that AutoTuner depends on a few bioconductor packages (mzR, XCMS, and MSnbase), and they will need to be downloaded prior to AutoTuner for the installation to work.
-If the packages are not already installed in R, the easiest way to install them is to download XCMS directly as described in this [link](https://bioconductor.org/packages/release/bioc/html/xcms.html) since XCMS depends on the other two packages.
-I am working on getting AutoTuner on bioconductor at the moment, so hopefully this will become easier in the future.

 ## mmetspData Installation

 Autotuner uses a second data package to test and demonstrate its functions.
 To download the package, please run the following within R.